ashkaaar/NLP-chatbot/README.md

 Upon completion of the fine-tuning process, the results are documented in the `/RESULTS` directory.
 These results provide insights into the performance and effectiveness of the fine-tuned model, serving as a valuable resource for evaluation and further refinement.

+To start the app locally, run the `script.sh` file.
+Additionally, the Streamlit UI can be set up using the command `streamlit run app.py`.